pj90/test2/README.md

 # Lets Git Together

-# Pracice your Git and GitHub exercises here.
+# Practice your Git and GitHub exercises here.

 There are two branches 'master' and 'scripts'.